ndyakov/whatever/README.md

 ## Introduction

 The main idea behind __whatever__ was for the type Params to be used when unmarshaling JSON data from an `application/json` request, but after adding the `Add` and `Remove` methods I think that this Params type can be useful in variety of other cases as well.

+There is a method that can transform the Params structure to url.Values structure with specified prefix and suffix, for the result can be used with Gorilla`s schema or Goji`s params packages.
+Although some of the getters are useful for unmarshaled JSON date you can also Add your own values to the Params structure.
+You can also access nested Params objects.
+If you need you can validate the existence of a specific key by using the Required method.

 ### [type Params](http://godoc.org/github.com/ndyakov/whatever#Params)
 _This may be outdated, please check the godoc for up-to-date documentation_